 Once you have your tri suit, try it on properly to make sure it fits.
 A tri suit that is too small can cause chaffing and skin irritation, circulation problems, constricted range-of-motion, and a longer transition time.
 If a tri suit is too big and there are bulges, you will be slowed down in the water.
 Tri suits should have a snug, close fit that sits comfortably against your body like a traditional rash guard.

 The Perfect Tri Suit

 What's the difference between try and triumph?
 A little "umph"!
 The same goes for finding your perfect tri suit.
-There are so many different options and features, the best way to find the ideal tri suit for you is to know yourself and your race.
-The more knowledge you have — from the water temperature to your bust size and how much support you need — will bring you closer to tri suit triumph.
+There are so many different options and features, the best way to find the ideal tri suit is to know your needs and to use this guide as a starting point.
+The more knowledge you have, the closer you'll be to tri suit triumph.